GET SOLUTIONS FOR YOUR BUSINESS DISPUTES CONTACT DAVID

 Section 1717(a) provides, in “an action on contract … the party who is determined to be the party prevailing on the contract, whether he or she is the party specified in the contract or not, shall be entitled to reasonable attorney’s fees in addition to other costs.”

-Enforcing the provision in court, however, depends largely on the wording in the contract.
-It cannot simply, for instance, call for “reimbursement of expenses incurred in any legal action,” but must specify attorney’s fees.
+Enforcing the provision in court, however, depends largely on the wording of the contract.
+For instance, it cannot simply call for the “reimbursement of expenses incurred in any legal action;” instead it must specify the attorney’s fees.

 When a Third Party Causes You to Sue